-Three specific FAR-related problems that staff identified for consideration in the code amendment process are:
+Three specific FAR-related problems that staff, Houghton Community Council, and the Planning Commission identified for consideration in the code amendment process are:

-- Attempts to maximize building square footage by adding building features (such as covered porches with walls) that are not included in the FAR calculation. - The allowance of more basement square footage by using deep driveways that are buried below the main structure.
-Staff is not recommending a change in this allowance since we believe it has a minimal effect on the visible massing of structures, as the driveway itself does not contribute to the bulk and mass of the building. - The preponderance of flat-roofed single-family houses.
-While some community members expressed concern about the pervasive nature of flat-roofed residences, staff encountered little support for granting additional height as an incentive for peaked roofs (but more support was identified for incentivizing peaked roofs using other means).
+- Attempts to maximize building square footage by adding building features (such as covered porches with walls) that are not included in the FAR calculation but still add mass to the structure. - Attempts to maximize building square footage by building more exempted basement square footage using deep driveways that are buried below the main structure.

+The preponderance of flat-roofed single-family houses.
+While some community members expressed concern about the pervasiveness of flat-roofed residences, staff encountered little support for granting additional height as an incentive for peaked roofs (but more support was identified for incentivizing peaked roofs using other means).